-Hempstead Junior School is a three-form entry academy for children aged 7 – 11 situated in Gillingham, Kent.
-The school is judged ‘good’ by Ofsted and is an open-plan school, meaning year groups operate in a ‘free-flow’ manner from class to shared areas.
+Hempstead Schools Federation comprises Hempstead Infants and Hempstead Junior Schools situated in Gillingham, Kent.
+The schools are judged ‘good’ by Ofsted, and both schools are three-form entry open-plan schools, meaning year groups operate in a ‘free-flow’ manner from class to shared areas.

-Despite its large size – over 350 pupils and 19 teachers – the school is proud of its ‘village feel’ and community roots.
-The school also has a high level of pupil involvement with a school council, head boy and girl, peer mediators, junior play leaders, junior first aiders and junior road safety officers contributing to the school’s close-knit feel.
+Despite its large size the federation is proud of its ‘village feel’ and community roots.
+The school also has a high level of pupil involvement with a school council, head boy and girl, peer mediators, junior and infant play leaders, junior first aiders, junior road safety officers and lunchtime 'Helping Hands' contributing to the school’s close-knit feel.

 "Finally, BlueSky is also paperless which means outcomes of appraisals and monitoring is all to hand online rather than in cumbersome folders.
 As a result, my monitoring file is empty."

-Prior to BlueSky, Hempstead Junior School operated a paper-based system to track and manage the performance of its teachers.
+Prior to BlueSky, Hempstead Schools Federation operated a paper-based system to track and manage the performance of its teachers.

 "I was already familiar with BlueSky, having used it in a previous school.
 At this time we were looking for a way to manage and track appraisals for teaching staff without the hassle of keeping track of paperwork, checking everyone has signed and agreed everything and keeping it all confidential.
 BlueSky ticked all these boxes".